Homepage

 Cromer Church

-Cromer Church Inside
+Inside Cromer Church

 Stained glass window inside Cromer church

-Steps lead up the church tower (172 steps!) ... but the effort is worthwhile as the views are amazing.
+Steps lead up the church tower (172 steps) ... but the effort is worthwhile as the views are amazing.
 You get great views over Cromer Pier and also views along the coast - on a sunny day it makes Cromer look like a Mediterranean resort!
 A local tale tells of a boy called Harry; who was dangled from a hole near the 90th step trying to collect birds eggs.
 Apparently, Harry was dropped ... but somehow he survived!
 The hole is known as Harry Yaxley's Hole.

 Cromer Church Tower